Facilitating advance care planning discussions

 - Sharing your personal values with your loved ones.

 - Completing advance directives to put into writing what types of treatment you would or would not want should you be unable to speak for yourself.

 Knowing how to guide families and individuals in advance care planning discussions is an important skill for people who work in healthcare, social work, or ministry.
-The University of Indianapolis Center for Aging & Community (CAC) will host two advance care planning workshops for people interested in being certified to facilitate ACP discussions.
+The University of Indianapolis Center for Aging & Community (CAC) will host an advance care planning workshop for people interested in being certified to facilitate ACP discussions.